How to start investing in oil and oil stocks

 Oil stocks are highly sensitive to changes in global supply and demand.

-To put it crudely, if demand is high or supply decreases, oil prices will rise.
-If new reserves are discovered, or demand falls, prices will drop.
+If demand is high or supply decreases, oil prices will rise.
+If new reserves are discovered or demand falls, prices will drop.

-The Organization of the Petroleum Exporting Countries (OPEC) is an international organisation set up to try and keep oil prices relatively stable and fair.
+The Organization of the Petroleum Exporting Countries (OPEC) is an international organisation set up to try to keep oil prices relatively stable and fair.

 Its member countries control around 75% of the world’s crude oil reserves and produce 42% of global crude oil output.

-OPEC remains the primary driver of oil prices, but the USA (as the largest oil-producing nation) is enjoying a resurgence thanks to new shale oil reserves, and is challenging its domination of the sector.
+The OPEC remains the primary driver of oil prices, but the US (as the largest oil-producing nation) is enjoying a resurgence due to new shale oil reserves and is challenging its domination of the sector.

 Is investing in oil right for me?